Reiko

 • About Us

-Physicians and Scientists for Global Responsibility New Zealand Charitable Trust (PSGR) is a registered charitable trust with qualified researchers and volunteers who work to produce transparent, high quality science information to educate and inform the public
+Physicians and Scientists for Global Responsibility New Zealand Charitable Trust (NZ Charities no.CC29935) works with qualified researchers and volunteers who work to produce transparent, high quality science information to educate and inform the public.

 Initially titled Physicians and Scientists for Responsible Genetics (PSRGNZ), the organisation was established by a group of medical and scientific professionals, who identified potential risks and uncertainty raised by the comparatively new technology of genetic engineering.